kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 local machine.
 ```
 ```
-Note: This how-to assumes you have a GCP Account, have installed GCP SDK locally
+Note: This how-to assumes you have a GCP Account, have a GCP Project created, have GCP SDK
-      and have it configured it to access your GCP project
+      installed locally, and have it configured it to access your GCP project
 ```
 Steps:
 * [Check GCP Compute Engine API Enabled](#Check-GCP-compute-Engine-API-Enabled)